IIIF/api/source/extension/georef/index.md

 Further, the following use cases are not in scope:

 - Geotagging of (non-aerial) photographs.
 This extension is aimed at georeferencing cartographic IIIF resources containing two-dimensional representations of the three-dimensional surface of the globe.
-Usage may extentd to other representations that can be mapped to geospatial coordinates, such as orthographic plan projections or vertical aerial photographs.
+Usage may extend to other representations that can be mapped to geospatial coordinates, such as orthographic plan projections or vertical aerial photographs.
 Geotagging photographs is out of scope because this requires a different set of data points and relates to other use cases.
 Please refer to the [navPlace Extension](https://iiif.io/api/extension/navplace/) for an alternative solution.
 - Georeferencing altitude or elevation.
 The GeoJSON format [supports a third position element](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1) indicating the "height in meters above or below the WGS84 reference ellipsoid".
 Adding this position element will not result in an invalid Georeference Annotation, but this extension will not cover any use of this element.
 It may be utilized in future versions of this extension.
 - Specifying the original map projection and related coordinate reference system (CRS) of a IIIF resource.
 When selecting a transformation method to warp a map, it can be useful to know the original map projection of a IIIF resource, such as Mercator or Lambert.
 Including this in the Georeference Annotation would require a complex taxonomy, which is out of scope.
 A solution is to include this information in the metadata of the IIIF Manifest, or in a machine readable format referenced through the [seeAlso](https://iiif.io/api/presentation/3.0/#seealso) property.